 “Ok… so how do I actually apply this method to myself?”

-Let’s dig into an example of how we’d apply our method to an online client chasing fat loss, while also keeping (or ideally building) muscle along the way.
+Let’s dig into an example of how we’d apply our method to a female client chasing fat loss, while also keeping (or ideally building) muscle along the way.

-If you’re new to tracking macros (something we require all of our online clients to do) or the lifestyle required for physique development, trying to jump right into a fat loss phase will set you up for almost immediate failure.
+If you’re new to tracking macros (something we require all of the women we coach to do) or the lifestyle required for physique development, trying to jump right into a fat loss phase will set you up for almost immediate failure.

 Instead, many of our online clients (but not all, depending on how experienced you are & your dieting history) will start the fat loss process in The Primer Phase.